-Public hearings shall be generally noted on the agenda as Scheduled Items and conducted as follows:
+Public hearings shall be generally conducted as follows:

 - a.
-The Commission Secretary reads the Scheduled Item description into the record and identifies the staff planner. - a.b.
 Staff presents proposal, staff report, and recommendations.
-Any letters received before the hearing are summarized. - b.c.
-Commission members may ask questions of staff in the order directed by the Chairperson. - e.d.
-Public hearing is opened by the Chairperson. - d.e.
+Any letters received before the hearing are summarized. - b.
+Commission members may ask questions of staff. - c.
+Public hearing is opened. - d.
 Applicant may present justification for proposal and other pertinent information.
-Applicant given approximately 10 minutes. - e.f.
-In the order directed by the Chairperson, Commission members may ask questions of applicant. - f.g.
-In the order directed by the Chairperson, mMembers of the public may speak either for or against the proposal or offer additional information.
-Speakers in attendance shall step to the podium and give their name and address for the record.
-Members of the public are generally given three five minutes individually and er up to five ten minutes for persons representing a group.
-Members of the public in attendance but not physically present in the Chambers are then provided an opportunity to speak virtually, by first providing their name and address for the record. - g.h.
+Applicant given approximately 10 minutes. - e.
+Commission members may ask questions of applicant. - f.
+Members of the public may speak either for or against the proposal, or offer additional information.
+Speakers shall step to the podium and give their name and address.
+Members of the public generally given 5 minutes individually or 10 minutes for persons representing a group. - g.
 Applicant may rebut arguments presented by the public.
-Applicants are generally given five minutes.
+Applicants generally given 5 minutes.
 No new issues may be raised.
-No new evidence may be presented. - h.i.
-Public hearing is closed by the Chairperson. - i.j.
-In the order directed by the Chairperson, Commission members may ask further questions of the public, the applicant, or staff. - k.
-Following Commission discussion, the Chairperson shall call for a motion, a Commission members shall make motion for decision on the proposal, the Commissioners may discuss motion in the order directed by the Chairperson, a j.l.
-The Secretary to the Commission shall take roll call on the motion, including clarification of the motion prior to the roll call as necessary.
+No new evidence may be presented. - h.
+Public hearing is closed. - i.
+Commission members may ask further questions of the public, the applicant, or staff. - j.
+Commission members make motion for decision on the proposal, may discuss motion, and vote on motion.